kkdey/CountClust/README.md

 # CountClust
-A R package for counts clustering
+A R package for counts clustering-

+Authors : Kushal K Dey, Matthew Stephens

 To download and install this package,